smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 SQL Server allows queries to read from and join to many kinds of tables, table-like objects, and rowset expressions.
 This article examines eleven commonly encountered examples.

-❗For simplicity, we will be using the term "table" to describe the following.
+❗For simplicity, we will use the term “table” to describe any table-like object or expression that produces rows and columns.
+When such an object or result contains no rows, it is referred to as an empty table or empty result set.

 | Id | Name | Description |
 |----|------|-------------|